sergeynordicresults/sergeynordicresults.github.io/china.md

   3. Why You want to start a war with Taiwan and America?
   4. Why China gives North Korea money to support this Kim Jong Un dictatorship and GULAGs?
 You dont belive people there are being tortured?
 Why not stop supporting kim-asshole, so that people of North Korea finally liberate themselves?

-  Chinese people say:
+  Chinese people (my frientds) say to me:
-  1. "If my country will start a war with Taiwan - ok. **I want to see taiwan people dead**, they are all spies of America, just want to steal our technology"
+  1. "If my country will start a war with Taiwan - its ok. **I want to see taiwan people dead**, they are all spies of America, just want to steal our technology"
-  1. "Everything will change, when China will take over the world, noone will say ['I want to feed chinese babies to aligators'](https://worldstarhiphop.com/videos/wshhaEUJeT3M8808M0wi/horrible-charleston-white-says-chinese-women-and-babies-deserved-to-be-rped-and-used-as-alligator-bait)" <sub>(I feel Your pain, my friend, Im with You, Im angry with him too, this is just for the fullness of information)</sub>
+  1. "Everything will change, when China will take over the world, noone will say ['I want to feed chinese babies to aligators'](https://worldstarhiphop.com/videos/wshhaEUJeT3M8808M0wi/horrible-charleston-white-says-chinese-women-and-babies-deserved-to-be-rped-and-used-as-alligator-bait)" <sub>(I feel Your pain, my friend, Im with You, Im angry with this american guy too, this is just for the fullness of information)</sub>
   1. "Ukranians should just surrender" (yes, while russians torture us.
-If russians would kill president of Ukraine and would win this war - would You be happy)
+If russians would kill president of Ukraine and would win this war - would You be happy?)
   2. "This was is a fault of ukranians, nothing would happen if You didnt want to be closer to Europe"
   1. "We are with ukraine, but You know, this war is a fault of America" <sub>(yes, of course, ["america played with a russian bear"](https://t.me/nevzorovtv/8137)? or maybe its all because of covid - putin and president of usa were not speaking in real life, but through the video calls?)</sub>